naylalex/kubecon2022/README.md

 git checkout -b $BRANCH

-git push --set-upstream origin $BRANCH
+git push --set-upstream origin $BRANCHCD

 # and let's also cd into the base directory of this repository
 cd /workspaces/kubecon2022